 My research aims to broaden our understanding of race by emphasizing its connection to religious discrimination.
-My dissertation, “Politics in the Time of Race”, traces the development of race in early modern Spain and Mexico.
+My book project traces the development of race in early modern Spain and Mexico.
 I focus on the policies and discourse of blood purity, which originally targeted Jewish and Muslim converts to Christianity, and analyze how they were redeployed in the Americas to target Indigenous and African peoples.
 I use this work to bring a historical perspective to contemporary debates over the relationship between racism and other forms of discrimination.

 This project draws on archival research carried out in Spain and Mexico and has been supported by grants from the Browne Center for International Politics, the Department of Political Science at UPenn, and a Teece Fellowship.